 My friend Eric takes a picture of the Iban headmen and lady of the longhouse

-I hope you enjoyed the pictures above as they were taken over a duration of two years on my many visits to the Lemanak River in Sarawak.
-Usually I would post in color but this time around I wanted to share this series of the Sarawak Longhouse Pictures in Black and White.
+I hope you enjoyed the pictures above as they were taken over a duration of two years on my many visits to the Lemanak River in Sarawak for work and exploration.

-I hope you enjoyed the pictures above as they were taken over a duration of two years on my many visits to the Lemanak River in Sarawak.
-Usually I would post in color but this time around I wanted to share this series of the Sarawak Longhouse Pictures in Black and White.
+Usually I would post photos in color, but this time around I wanted to share this series of the Sarawak Longhouse photography in black and white.

 Great pictures of Iban longhouse but I still prefer them in colors. :-)